Want to boost your brand visibility in AI models? Learn about our new GEO services

 SaaS marketing refers to the process of promoting and selling software as a service (SaaS) products to customers.
 It includes the unique marketing strategies, campaigns and tactics used to sell subscription-based products to new customers and retain existing ones.

-The end goal of these strategies is increasing traffic, building awareness, generating leads, and acquiring and retaining customers for your SaaS product/service.
+The end goal of these strategies is to increase traffic, build awareness, generate leads, and acquire and retain customers for your SaaS product/service.

-With the number of SaaS apps used per organization growing by over 1,275% since 2015, it’s a hyper-competitive sector that requires various marketing strategies, including content marketing, SEO, email marketing, social media marketing, PPC and ads.
+With the number of SaaS apps used per organization growing by over 1,275% since 2015, it’s a hyper-competitive sector that requires various marketing strategies, including content marketing, search engine optimization (SEO), email marketing, social media marketing, PPC and ads.

-Unlike traditional marketing, SaaS marketing focuses on subscription-based products that require ongoing customer engagement and retention.
+Unlike traditional marketing methods, SaaS marketing focuses on subscription-based products that require ongoing customer engagement and retention.
 SaaS marketing aims to create long-term relationships with customers.

-This field involves various activities, including building brand awareness, generating leads, and converting those leads into paying customers.
+This field involves various activities, including building brand awareness, lead generation, and converting those leads into paying customers.
 Given the unique nature of SaaS products, marketers need a deep understanding of the software industry and potential customers' specific needs and pain points.

 Though SaaS marketing overlaps with a lot of other industries, here are the factors that make it unique: